 The BPAC meets the second Monday of every month at 1136 Washington Street 6th Floor Conference at 4:30pm.
 The meetings are open to the public.

 There are fifteen (15) council appointments.
 Members include people with interest and expertise in bicycle and pedestrian issues as well as representatives from neighborhood and business organizations.
 All applicants must be reside in the corporate limits of the city.
-Term of office is two (2) years and eligible for one (1) reappointment.
+The term of office is three (3) years and appointees are eligible for one (1) reappointment.

 |Christina Galardi||October 2019|